haiya512/certified-kubernetes-administrator-course/docs/03-Scheduling/13-Practice-Test-Resource-Limits.md

   ```
   </details>

-- Run the command 'kubectl get pods' and inspect the status of the pod elephant
+- Run the command `kubectl get pods` and inspect the status of the pod elephant

   <details>